| |

 Does Virima replace ITSM software?

 Virima does not replace ITSM software.
-It’s a discovery, CMDB, and service mapping platform that works alongside your ITSM — enriching it with discovery-sourced asset data and visual dependency maps.
+It is a discovery, CMDB, and service mapping platform that works alongside your ITSM, enriching it with discovery-driven asset data and visual dependency maps.
 Virima integrates with ServiceNow, Ivanti, Halo, Xurrent, Jira Service Management, Hornbill, and TeamDynamix, among others.

 What are ServiceNow alternatives for mid-market organizations?